UAE Risk Management

 - assessment of inherent risk being the impact times the probability of occurrence

 - identification of key controls to mitigate the impact and probability of the risk

 - assessment of residual risk compared with risk appetite set by the board.

 Knowledge and awareness are key when combatting cybercrime.
-Waystone can arrange training for your staff and presentations for your senior management team to raise awareness of the types of cyber-attacks employed by criminals and highlight the potential vulnerabilities your organisation may be facing.
+Waystone Compliance Solutions can arrange training for your staff and presentations for your senior management team to raise awareness about the types of cyber-attacks employed by criminals and highlight the potential vulnerabilities your organisation may be facing.
 We can also review your control environment and procedures and identify any areas that may require improvement or enhancement.

 The risk register sets out in writing all the risks to which you may be exposed.
 It should cover all parts of your business and you may require different risk registers to address each part of your business.